Large-Model-RL-Lib/OpenClaw-RL/instructions/README.md

 apt-get update
 apt-get install -y python3-apt

-# upgrade to support Qwen3.5
+# upgrade to support Qwen3.5, but keep 4.57.1 if using Qwen3
 pip install transformers==5.3.0
 ```